 Col Charles W. Hoge, M.D., (Ret) Past Director of Psychiatry and Neuroscience Walter Reed Army Institute of Research and co-author of “Battle Mind”

-Currently, Accepting the Ashes is being used by VA’s, National Guard Family Readiness Programs, and The National Chaplain Center in its Veterans Community Outreach Initiative.
+Accepting the Ashes has been used by VA’s, National Guard Family Readiness Programs, and The National Chaplain Center in its Veterans Community Outreach Initiative.

 “I commend the author for preparing this very helpful little resource for the spouses and families of our veterans.
 The descriptions of the struggles of combat veterans with the symptoms of PTSD are very accurate.”